shauninman/odbuildroot-macos/readme.md

 # OpenDingux beta buildroot on macOS

-The OpenDingux beta buildroot require a case-sensitive file system.
+The OpenDingux beta buildroot requires a case-sensitive file system.
 Unfortunately, the default macOS file system is not case-sensitive.
-Hence this repo.

 ## Requirements